grafalex82/ut88/README.md

 - A 1k RAM at `0xf400`-`0xf7ff` address range
 - A 2k ROM at `0xf800`-`0xffff` range, containing Monitor F
 - An optional 4k RAM can be connected to the `0x3000`-`0x3fff` address range
 - An optional external ROM can be connected via another i8255 chip at ports `0xf8`-`0xfb`.
-Unfortunately the magazine never published the connection schematics, and the firmware support looks incorrect.
+The schematics of the external ROM was published 2 years later after the other computer parts.
+Unfortunately the firmware support looks incorrect.

 This hardware can work together with the CPU Basic Module components.
 Thus Video Module is supposed to use Tape Recorder connection at port `0xa1`.
 It also may use the LCD screen connected to `0x9000`-`0x9002` to display some information (e.g. current time).
 Some other components such as Monitor 0 ROM (`0x0000`-`0x03ff`) may be disconnected, and replaced with other memory modules (e.g. extra RAM).
 Hex keyboard is also not used in the Video Module configuration.